 Erin Pavlina: You always remember the first right?
 Well I sure do.
 In the dream I was in the passenger seat of a car that my mom was driving.
 She got out of the car and I didn't, even though I knew I was "supposed" to get out of the car too.
 I stayed in the car and pinched myself.
 I felt nothing.
 Then I tried slapping myself, and that didn't hurt either.
 I excitedly concluded I must be dreaming.
 I looked around hurriedly but my excitement woke me up.
 I think my lucidity lasted all of 3 seconds, but it was enough for me to realize that lucid dreaming was more than possible, it was a reality, and all I had to do was continue to work at it.

 Erin Pavlina: If I wanted to I could easily have at least one lucid dream every night.
-Sometimes I spend my entire night lucid dreaming, but I don't think it's fair to the subconscious mind to hijack its opportunity to send you important information, so I limit myself considerably.
+Sometimes I spend my entire night lucid dreaming, but I don't think it's fair to the unconscious mind to hijack its opportunity to send you important information, so I limit myself considerably.
 Usually I let myself lucid dream 3 nights per week, give or take a little.
 Or I allow myself one lucid dream per night and let the rest of my dreams happen the way they want to happen.

 Erin Pavlina: In the beginning I used to keep my eyes open until the last possible second before falling asleep.
 This allowed me to take some of my consciousness into the dream state.
 Consequently, my lucid dreams would usually happen in the beginning of the night.
 Telling myself that I will become lucid helps a lot.
 And experience is really the best way to become lucid.
 Now that I've had hundreds if not thousands of lucid dreams (it's been almost 25 years!)
 I can trigger one fairly easily.
 I'm at a point now where I can pre-program a dream, which is where I imagine ahead of time exactly the dream I want to have so that I will either have that dream outright or I can trigger it the moment I become lucid.
 Or I just determine the general content (flying dream, celebrity dream, superhero dream, etc) and let the lucid dream unfold as it wants to.